zachreborn/terraform-modules/modules/aws/keypair/README.md

 ```

 ### Public Key as a File
 This generates a keypair that can be used with EC2 instances.
 You need to provide the public key as a file pointer.
+This is useful if you are using a local file to store your public key.
 ```
 module "keypair" {
   source          = "github.com/zachreborn/terraform-modules//modules/aws/keypair"